sd65/PiwakeLite/README.md

 - You will need a Webserver (like Apache)
 - PHP (with the extension cURL enabled !
 Uncomment 'extension=php_curl.dll' in your php.ini)

+> Is there a config ?

+Yeah, in config.ini you can specify your own Sattelys credentials.
+By default, there are mine.

 > About the author